zhullyb/monyhar/monyhar/docs/testing/code_coverage.md

 ## Workflow
-This section presents the workflow of generating code coverage reports using two unit test targets in Chromium repo as an example: `crypto_unittests` and `url_unittests`, and the following diagram shows a step-by-step overview of the process.
+This section presents the workflow of generating code coverage reports using two unit test targets in Monyhar repo as an example: `crypto_unittests` and `url_unittests`, and the following diagram shows a step-by-step overview of the process.